 What else happens in Adrian on Commencement Day besides commencement?

 The Torch Night ceremony, which takes place one week before Commencement, is a Siena Heights tradition involving a symbolic exchange between a graduate and another SHU student who is not yet ready to graduate.
 The graduate receives a rose, the Dominican symbol of friendship, and gives the undergraduate (also known as the “torch”) a candle symbolizing the light of truth and the “torch” of learning.
 Each graduate invites a SHU undergraduate student, usually a close friend, to be his or her “torch.”
 Graduates wear their caps and gowns for this event.
 This year’s ceremony is scheduled for Friday, April 25, at 8:00 p.m. in St. Dominic Chapel.
 Line-up for the ceremony begins at 7:30 p.m.
 Students from all SHU locations are welcome to participate.
-To participate: Contact Campus Ministry by April 15 at (517) 264-7192 for your name to appear in the Torch Night program.
+To participate: Contact Campus Ministry at (517) 264-7192 for your name to appear in the Torch Night program.

 What is the Kente Ceremony?